-Quarterly meetings are scheduled to review the financial reporting process, the system of internal control, the audit process, the Company's process for monitoring compliance with laws, regulatory directives and guidelines.
-Four meetings were held for the financial year to discharge its responsibilities.
+Quarterly meetings are scheduled to review the financial reporting process, the system of internal control, the audit process and the Company's process for monitoring compliance with laws, regulatory directives and guidelines.
+Six meetings were held for the financial year.